njustesen/TRTS/rules.md

 Units can only be moved in so-called **Control Groups**, even if a **Control Group** only consists of a single unit.
 A **Control Group** is simply a set of units that perform the same action in the _Micromanagement Phase_.
 All units in a **Control Groups** do not have to start in the same **Area** but they must always target the same **Area** when moving.
 It is good practice to place units in a **Control Group** close together in their **Area** so it is easy to remember that they have been _microed_ together.

-Players can continue to move the same **Control Groups** multiple times if they have enough movement points.
+Players can continue to move the same **Control Group** multiple times if they have enough movement points.
 It is not allowed to split up the **Control Groups** and _micro_ the individually.
 You can, however, leave behind some of the units in a **Control Groups** and continue to move with a subset of the units, e.g. if some units are faster than others, or if some units will stay and fight while others will move forward to harass another **Areas**.
 When units are left behind, their _activation_ ends, and they can no longer move for the rest of the turn.
 This means that you only have to remember how many movement points are left for the units within the _active_ **Control Group**, sinve all other units either cannot move anymore or have not been _microed_ yet.
 In the late-game, it can become necessary to mark control groups to remember that they have been _microed_.

 #### Moving a Control Group
 To initiate a movement of a **Control Group**, first, select a group of units under your control, that have not yet been _microed_ yet, and move them to an **Area** that they can all reach (see how many movement points they have).
 Units in _contested_ **Areas** are also allowed to be _microed_.
 If you _control_ the target **Area**, simply move them to the **Player Board Area**.
 If you do not _control_ the **Area**, an _engagement_ will happen.